dunklesToast/XMRigFrontend/README.md

 ## Installation
 ##### GitHub Pages Version
-If you don't have a WebServer you can simply use the Version on [GitHub Pages](https://dunklestoast.github.io/XMRigFrontend/index.html).
+If you don't have a WebServer you can simply use the Version on [my Server](http://xmrig.dunklestoast.de/).
+It has no SSL due to #2.
+If you want to use it with SSL (maybe because you are mining on a Server or something use this: [GitHub Pages](https://dunklestoast.github.io/XMRigFrontend/index.html)
 All requests to the miner are made directly from your Device.
 If you use the GitHub Pages Version there is no need too Setup a Server!
 If you use Chrome and your Miner has no HTTPS, you need click on the Shield in the Addressbar and Allow "Unsafe Scripts".

 ##### SelfHosted